Everything you need to know about the advantages of GraphQL and how GraphQL queries work

-GraphQL, a query language for APIs used in many headless CMS implementations, has enjoyed much popularity in recent years as companies look for ways to remain competitive and appealing to their audiences in an ever-changing technological landscape.
-But what does GraphQL actually look like, and how is it used?
+GraphQL, a query language for APIs used in many headless CMS implementations, has enjoyed much popularity in recent years as companies look for ways to remain competitive in an ever-changing technological landscape.
+But how does GraphQL work?
+And what are the advantages of GraphQL?

 At Brightspot, we find that the best way to demonstrate GraphQL is to show you how we use it.